Understanding Economic Inequality

 3. Start Small

-Begin with a minimum viable product or service.
-Test your concept with real customers and iterate based on feedback.
+Begin with a minimum viable product or service and iterate based on feedback.

 Phase 2: Growth & Scaling